Skip to main content

 Great Blue Heron - Ardea herodias

-Similar in appearance to the White Egret, Great White Herons are most easily distinguished as having light colored legs whereas the Great Egret's legs are black.
+Similar in appearance to the White Egret, the Great White Heron is most easily distinguished from egrets as having light colored legs whereas the Great Egrets legs are black.

 Little Blue Heron - Egretta caerulea